GabeStah/Airbrake.io/Exceptions/PHP/Exception/IntlException/text.md

 __META DESCRIPTION__

-A close look at the PHP UnderflowException class, including code samples showing how to maintain complete accuracy with decimals and floating points.
+A close look at the PHP IntlException class, including code samples illustrating how to work with Intl formatters for dates, strings, and numbers.

 ---

 __SOURCES__